 Strengthen Your Muscles – The leg muscles surrounding the knee are a key factor in helping prevent knee injuries from occurring in the first place.
 Once your doctor gives you the green light to start working out again, go for it!
 You can even do a session or two of physical therapy and ask the therapist to show you some key strengthening exercises you can do on your own.

 I’m not a doctor so if you’ve injured your knee, you should see a physician.
-These are just some tips shared with me that I passed on to someone going through a similar situation… and so far they seem to have helped!
+These are just some tips shared with me that I passed on to someone going through a similar situation.

 Holly B. is an active professional in her late twenties who spends her free time playing recreational flag football and league basketball.
 She recently tore her ACL and will be sharing her experiences with us as she works towards getting back into sports.